log4cplus/log4cplus/docs/examples.md

 config.configure();
 ~~~~

-These two lines configure _root logger_ with `ConsoleAppender` and simple
+These two lines configure _root logger_ with `ConsoleAppender` and a simple
 layout.

 ~~~~{.cpp}